CSFelix/HTML-CSS-JAVASCRIPT-NODEJS-BLINDNESS-SIMULATOR/README.md

-# 🌟 ColorBlind Simulatoor 🌟
+# 🌟 ColorBlindness Simulator 🌟

 ----
 ### `❓ What's it? ❓`